|Hometown:||Cedar Rapids, Iowa|

 Honors & Awards

-2014: After missing two seasons due to an elbow injury, Austin Christensen hit and pitched for the Huskers in 2014 • Made 26 starts at first base, producing seven multi-hit games and three multi-RBI games • Made 11 appearances on the mound, including three starts • Started the Big Ten Championships game and a game in the NCAA Tournament • Ended the year with a 3-0 record and a 4.95 ERA in 20.0 innings of work • Started Nebraska 8-6 win over Binghamton on May 31 at the NCAA Stillwater Regional • Didn’t factor into the decision though, giving up three runs on five hits over 3.1 innings • Started the Big Ten title game against Indiana on May 25 • Went a 2.2 innings, and gave up three runs on four hits and a pair of walks • Earned the win after throwing 2.0 innings of perfect relief in a 7-6 comeback win over Ohio State in the first round of the Big Ten Tournament on May 21 • Tossed 2.0 innings of scoreless, no-hit relief in a 5-1 loss to Illinois on May 16 • Improved to 2-0 on the year with 1.2 innings of scoreless relief in a win over Northwestern on April 19 • After nothing a scoreless eighth, Husker offense took the lead in the bottom of the frame • Made his first career start on the mound against Kansas State on April 15 • Last 1.0 inning, as he gave up four runs on four hits, with all four runs scoring with two outs, but did strikeout a pair of Wildcats • Notched a perfect ninth inning of relief at Minnesota on April 13, Huskers went on to win the game, 3-2, in 10 innings • Threw 2.0 innings of perfect relief at Arkansas on April 1 with a pair of strikeouts • Hit first career triple in the seventh inning against UNLV on March 28 • Made his Husker debut on the mound with an inning of relief at Kansas State on March 26 • Gave up one unearned run on one hit • Drove in the game-tying run with two outs and then scored the game winning run in the bottom of the 10th on a walk-off single by Jake Placzek on March 19 against Creighton • Was 2-for-4 with two RBIs and a stolen base against the Jays • Produced sixth multi-hit game of the year by going 2-for-4 with a run and a RBI in the second game of a doubleheader sweep of No. 25 UC Irvine on March 15 • Was 2-for-3 and drove in the eventual game winning run on March 11 against Northern Colorado with a bases loaded sacrifice fly • Stole his first career base and scored the game winning run on a walk-off single by Taylor Fish against St. John’s on March 8 after reaching earlier in the ninth on a two-out single • Was 2-for-3 with a pair of runs scored in a 12-4 win over St. John’s on March 7 • Drove in Nebraska’s first run of the game in a 6-3 loss at The Citadel on Feb.
-28 with a double off the right-field wall • Had a stellar weekend in three games at the Pac-12/Big Ten Challenge • Was 5-for-12 with a team-high six RBIs, including three RBIs and a double in a win over Washington on Feb.
+2014: After missing two seasons with an elbow injury, Christensen hit and pitched for the Huskers in 2014 • Made 26 starts at first base, producing seven multi-hit games and three multi-RBI games • Made 11 appearances on the mound, including three starts • Started the Big Ten Championship game and a game in the NCAA Tournament • Ended the year with a 3-0 record and a 4.95 ERA in 20.0 innings of work • Started Nebraska’s 8-6 win over Binghamton on May 31 at the NCAA Stillwater Regional • Didn’t factor into the decision though, giving up three runs on five hits over 3.1 innings • Started the Big Ten title game against Indiana on May 25 • Went 2.2 innings, and gave up three runs on four hits and a pair of walks • Earned the win after throwing 2.0 innings of perfect relief in a 7-6 comeback win over Ohio State in the first round of the Big Ten Tournament on May 21 • Made his first career start on the mound against Kansas State on April 15 • Hit first career triple in the seventh inning against UNLV on March 28 • Made his Husker debut on the mound with an inning of relief at Kansas State on March 26 • Gave up one unearned run on one hit • Drove in the game-tying run with two outs and then scored the game-winning run in the bottom of the 10th on a walk-off single by Jake Placzek on March 19 against Creighton • Had a stellar weekend in three games at the Pac-12/Big Ten Challenge • Was 5-for-12 with a team-high six RBIs, including three RBIs and a double in a win over Washington on Feb.
 22 • Delivered his first career multi-hit game with a 2-for-5 performance in a 9-2 win over No. 1 Oregon State on Feb.
-21 • Produced the eventual game-winning hit with a two-out, two-RBI in the sixth with the bases loaded • Made his Husker debut during the Husker Classic in Tempe, Ariz. • Went 1-for-6 in three games with a pair of walks • Notched his first career hit and scored a pair of runs in a win over Gonzaga on Feb.
+21 • Made his Husker debut during the Husker Classic in Tempe, Ariz. • Notched his first career hit and scored a pair of runs in a win over Gonzaga on Feb.
 15.

 2013: Christensen missed the entire 2013 season following Tommy John surgery in the Fall of 2012.